 An Item Definition is a description of an Item.
 The item's name, media assets (pictures of the item), options, and details (characteristics of the item) are all part of the item definition.The Item Definitions resource's responsibility is to handle the merchandising data that describes the item.

 An Item Definition Option is a variant of the item.
 For example, the item may be geta movie, Finding Nemo, which has an Item Definition Option called Video Quality.
 Video Quality has two choices: Standard Definition or High Definition.
 The two different resolutions, Standard Definition and High Definition, are the item option's choices, while the Video Quality is the Item Definition Option.
 The Item Definition Options' resource is responsible for listing the options available for an item, while the itemselections resource is responsible for the Selectors used to select choices for the option.

 Items can have components, which are other items.
 For example, the item may be a Sci Fi Classics Movie Package and movies in the package are item components.
 You can have nested item components inside other item components.
 For example, the Sci Fi Classics Movie Package item could have the movie Forbidden Planet as a component and it could have the Star Wars Trilogy package as a component.
 The Star War Trilogy package then has 3 other components, each of which are components.
 In most cases, components can be purchased separately by following the component's standaloneitem link.
 For more information, Read Item Definition Component in the Resource Reference Guide.

 How do I access Items, Item Definitions, and Item Definition Options?

 Start with the item.
-Most of the API Entry Points, searches, and navigations point to items.
+Most of the API Entry Points, searches, navigations, and slots, point to items.
 From items, you access the Item Definitions and Item Definition Options.
 This may seem like a long path to take in order to get the Item Definitions and the Item Definition Options, but by using Zoom, see Zoom, you can get all this data with one request.

 Why Separate Items, Item Definitions, and Item Options?